razen-core/rynex/docs/GETTING_STARTED.md

 ### Key Concepts

-1. **No Virtual DOM**: ZenWeb updates the DOM directly for better performance
+1. **No Virtual DOM**: Rynex updates the DOM directly for better performance
 2. **Reactive State**: Use `state()` for automatic UI updates
 3. **File-Based Routing**: Organize pages by file structure
 4. **TypeScript First**: Full type safety out of the box